julianDii/JSpace/Jspace/README.md

 1. Cors - Is necessary to communicate simultaneously with the FE and BE server.
 For further information, click this [link](https://de.wikipedia.org/wiki/Cross-Origin_Resource_Sharing).
 Next you should install install the [CORS](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) browser plug-in for chrome.

+2. The Server has to be set up and started from another console.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.